 I haven’t seen those trucks in decades but they have to exist as without them in some areas, there would be even worse mosquito population problems.
 Increases in mosquito populations cause devastating public health issues, including increases in Malaria, West Nile, Lyme Disease, Yellow fever, Dengue fever, Encephalitis viruses, and more.
 There become more problems for livestock and wildlife as well.

 So many mosquitos

-Summer is here – which means mosquito season is upon us.
+Did you know that in the US there are over 176 types of mosquitos and over 3,000 types in the world?
 No matter what area of the country or world you’re in, chances are you may be plagued by these pesky creatures.
-And if you’re like this Minnesotan, to ward them off you typically reach for the Deep Woods Off.
-But, traditional Deet-filled mosquito repellent is far from natural.
-Thankfully, there are plants that repel mosquitoes.
+And if you’re like me, to ward them off you typically reach for mosquito repellent sprays or creams which are all basically chemicals.
+Traditional Deet-filled mosquito repellent is far from natural.
+Thankfully, there are preventative measures you can take.
+There are even plants that repel mosquitoes.
 They either work by planting them in your garden or by taking a bit of the plant and releasing some of the scents.

 - Neem Trees

-- Lemon balm (a good, cheaper alternative to Citronella)
+- Lemon balm (a great alternative to Citronella)

-- Lemon Thyme (reported to be about 60 percent effective as DEET)
+- Lemon Thyme (studies show this is about 60 percent effective as DEET)